canonical/zookeeper-operator/docs/content/tutorial/cleanup.md

 # Clean up

-This is the last part of the Apache ZooKeeper charmed operator tutorial about clean up of used resources.
+This is the last part of the Apache ZooKeeper charm tutorial about clean up of used resources.
 Make sure to complete instruction from the [Integrate](integrate) page before reading further.

 ## Destroy the Apache ZooKeeper application